xianlinbox/daily_practise/system-design/RAG.md

 ### Step 4: Choose the right vector store for embedding saving and efficient retrieval

-The embeding creted, it need to saved into storage for futue use.
-Vector store is
+The embeding created, it need to saved into storage for futue use.
+Vector store is for this scenario.
+In this step, pick the right vector store to balance cost/requirements is key point.

+- Capabilities:

+* Similarity Search
+* Support Hybrid Search
+* Index Updating
+* Meta filtering
+* Toolchain supported
+* Self host or Cloud
+* Multi-tenancy
+* Security
+* Scalability
+* Persistence
+* ...

+Some benchmarks can be used for vector store choosing:

+- ingest throghput
+- query latency
+- Precision/Recall of results
+- Metadata filtering performance
+- Query cost and memory use per query

-### Step 5:
+### Step 5: Retrieval the context data based on question

-5. Vector Store

-6. Retrieval

-7. Filtering and Reranking
+All the embeded context data are landed in the vector store.
+The next process is find the most relevance chunk based on questions, in this step:

+1. Use the same embedding model (and version) for both indexing and querying.
+2. Match the distance metric to the embedding model(eg:Cosine similarity, Euclidean/L2, Dot product)
+3. If needed, apply metadata filtering to narrow down the search space and improve relevance.
+4. Adjust top-K result to balance recall, performance and precision
+5. If needed, Combine vector similarity with keyword-based search
+6. Log metrics for adaptive reranking, active learning, and performance tuning
+7. Apply strict namespace, user-level access control, or document filtering to avoid data leakage
+8. If needed, use Post-Retrieval Reranking to improve relevance

+### Step 6: Use retrieval context to augment prompt

+### Step 7:

+### Step 8:

 8. Prompt Augmentation